 What to do with this activity?

-Playing ´Kim´s game´ is a good way of learning to remember what you have seen.
-It also helps your child´s memory skills – which is useful for all learning.
+Playing Kim´s game is a good way of developing your child´s memory skills and concentration – both skills useful for all learning.

 Encourage your child to teach you a game – letting them teach you something is empowering for your child.

 Rate this activity

 How would you rate it?